zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 #### Procedure

-1. If you run z/OS V2R2 and V2R3, download job IZUFPSEC and upload this Job to z/OS.
-If you run z/OS V2R4, locate job IZUFPSEC at `SYS1.SAMPLIB`.
+1. If you run z/OS V2R2 and V2R3, download job IZURFSEC and upload it to z/OS.
+If you run z/OS V2R4, locate job IZURFSEC at `SYS1.SAMPLIB`.
-2. Make a copy of the job.
+2. Copy the job.
 3. Examine the contents of the job.
-4. Modify the contents so that the job will run on your system.
+4. Modify the contents as needed so that the job will run on your system.
-5. From the TSO/E command line, run the IZUFPSEC job.
+5. From the TSO/E command line, run the IZURFSEC job.

 #### Results

-The IZUFPSEC job should complete with return code 0000.
+Ensure that the IZURFSEC job completes with return code `0000`.

-To verify that this setup is complete, try issuing a REST service.
+To verify if this setup is complete, try issuing a REST service.
 See the example in [_List data sets_](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua700/IZUHPINFO_API_GetListDataSets.htm) in the z/OSMF programming guide.

 #### Common errors